-Ela Ada dessert is traditional snack prepared in most parts in Kerala and enjoyed during festivals and occasions like Vishu, the New Year of Keralites.
+Ela Ada dessert is a traditional snack prepared in most parts of Kerala and enjoyed during festivals and occasions like Vishu, the New Year of Keralites.

 When I think back to my mother`s cooking when I was a child, I don’t know how much of it was a pleasure and how much of it a challenge for her.

 But I know for sure that in the world that we live in, where people work hard and have little time for themselves, the act of cooking for themselves, the act of cooking for others, of entertaining, is an act of ultimate generosity and needs to be a pleasure for everyone involved.

 - Add salt to rice flour and mix well.
 Add boiling water, gradually, to the rice powder and mix using a wooden spatula/spoon.
 Once the mixture cools down a bit, knead with your hands to make a soft and pliable dough.
 Cover the dough with a wet kitchen towel to prevent it from drying out.

 - Clean the banana leaves with a wet towel.
 Place the cleaned leaves over gas flame; flip the sides in between, to wilt the leaves slightly.
 This will prevent the leaves from breaking while folding.
 It's better to use leaves without the middle stem.

 - Grease the wilted leaves lightly with coconut oil or ghee.
 Place big lemon size balls of dough on the leaves and spread it thin using your fingers.
 Make sure to dip your finger in water while doing this.

 - Place some filling on one side of the rolled out dough and fold from the other side and press lightly.